TommieeN/Nails-4-Life/README.md

 - **Customer Reviews:** Integrated with Google Places API to pull and display real-time reviews from the business's Google listing.
 - **Instagram Gallery:** Showcases social media photos from Instagram using a widget to keep the gallery updated.
 - **Social Media Integration:** Links to the business’s Instagram, TikTok, and Google Maps profile.
-- **Responsive Design:** Optimized for both desktop and mobile views with flexible layouts.
+- **Responsive Design:** Optimized for both desktop, tablet and mobile views with flexible layouts.
 - **Smooth Animations:** Utilizes Framer Motion for scroll-triggered animations, including fade-in effects for the testimonials section and social icons.

 ## Tech Stack